 Even with careful cob-blasting, the wood grain is raised, leaving a rough surface.
 This must be smoothed before applying a finish and the only way is by sanding.
 Random orbit sanders don’t leave marks in the wood since these sanders are constantly vibrating and rotating.
 Use 60-80 grit sandpaper to knock down the high, rough areas and leave the wood smooth and ready for re-staining.

-There are several critical areas in a log cabin where any water leakage problems are likely to turn up and that are more susceptible to damage:
+There are several critical areas in a log cabin where any water leakage problems are likely to turn up and that is more susceptible to damage:

 Corners and Notches – Log homes often have corner logs that stick past the wall.
 If these are not underneath a long cabin roof overhang they are vulnerable to rain and sun damage.
 Be sure these get well sealed when re-staining.

-Soft or “punky” wood can indicate rot and should be filled with a penetrating finish (such as Defy).
-Small areas can be repaired with a liquid epoxy that soaks into the soft area and encapsulates the wood fibers with epoxy.
+Soft or “punky” wood can indicate rot and should be filled with penetrating Liquid Wood epoxy, which soaks into the soft area and encapsulates the wood fibers with epoxy.

 Exposed Rafters and Purlins – Exposed purlins and rafters may hold water and encourage mildew and insects.
-Either cut them back, protect them with long overhangs, or seal them well and implant Impel Rods for protection.
+Either cut them back, protect them with long overhangs, or seal them well and implant borate rods for protection.

 Chinking – Some log home styles incorporate chinking to seal the gap between logs.
 Older log homes may have used an inflexible type of chinking that will need to be removed and replaced once it begins to pull away from the logs.
 Newer chinking is elastomeric and remains flexible over time, providing good adhesion to the logs.

 This chinking process is not the arduous task it used to be.
 The new chinking can be applied with a tube from a caulking gun, or by hand from 5-gallon buckets.